- This event has passed.

 Populism and the Pandemic: India (Pavithra Suryanarayan, Johns Hopkins University) & South Africa (Ryan Brunette, City University of New York and Benjamin Fogel, PhD Candidate, New York University)

 January 12, 2021 @ 11:00 am - 12:00 pm

 This international virtual lecture series titled “Populism and the Pandemic- A Comparative Perspective” investigates the response of populists in different countries to the COVID-19 pandemic.
-The lectures will be held every second Tuesday of the month* at 11 am US Central Daylight Time (CDT)/13.00 Brasilia, Brazil (GMT-3)/18.00 Brussels, Belgium (CEST).
-Recordings of the lectures are available below.
+The lectures will be held every second Tuesday of the month* at 11 am US Central Time (CST)/14.00 Brasília, Brazil (GMT-3)/18.00 Brussels, Belgium (CET).

-*September 2020 will host two talks, one on September 8th and the other on September 29th.
+*September 2020 hosted two talks, one on September 8th and the other on September 29th.